-You may not want to leave the couch when you’re in excruciating pain and suffering from sciatica.
+You may not want to leave the couch when you’re in excruciating pain and suffering from Sciatica Pain.
 An injury or a ruptured disk can cause sciatica, as can narrowing of the spine canal (spinal stenosis).

 What is Sciatica Pain?